 Annulment is a relatively rare special action that establishes that your marriage never existed.
 If a court finds the facts necessary to grant an annulment it is as if you and your spouse were never married.
-The factors necessary to prove an annulment are difficult to meet and therefore courts are reluctant to grant an annulment and may grant a divorce instead.
+The factors necessary to prove an annulment are difficult to meet.
+Therefore courts are reluctant to grant an annulment and may grant a divorce instead.

-An annulment must be sought in the state where the parties live, not where they were married.
-Although it is not necessary to have lived in the state for a specific period, an action for annulment should be filed within a reasonable time after the grounds are known to the party seeking the decree.
+An action for annulment should be filed within a reasonable time after the grounds are known to the party seeking the decree.

 Annulments are not granted without clear proof that the marriage is invalid.
 The court’s decision to annul a marriage means that no marriage came into being; however, the court decree will protect the property rights of the parties and provide for the support of the children.
 The decree may also award alimony .
 Furthermore, children are not made illegitimate by the granting of an annulment.